5-0-Technologies/tdevkit/README.md

 ```c#
 SectorContract sector = await devkitConnector.GetSector(1, "?$expand=Beacons");
 ```

 #### Adding objects
-Successfully adding an object returns it with its alocated ID (and with freshly generated GUID, if such object is in question).
+Successfully adding an object returns it back with its alocated ID (and with freshly generated GUID, if such object is in question).
 ```c#
 DeviceContract deviceDummy = new DeviceContract
 {